Community Science InstituteCommunity Science InstituteCommunity Science InstituteCommunity Science Institute

 Down the Drain and Into the Lake

-The Journey of Water program series would not be possible without the continued support from the Park Foundation.
-The Park Foundation’s support allows CSI to continue offering unique, experiential learning activities focused on connecting youth with their local water resources and how these resources are managed.
-Through this series, CSI provides locally focused water science learning opportunities free of charge to dozens of children and accompanying adults.
+The Journey of Water youth education series would not be possible without the generous support of the Park Foundation and the M&T Charitable Foundation.
+Thanks to their support, CSI is able to offer these unique, experiential learning activities free of charge, connecting youth with their local water resources and how these resources are managed.
+Through this series, dozens of children and accompanying adults gain hands-on, locally focused water science learning opportunities at no cost.

 Loading